-(CNN) — With a coast extending more than 50,000 kilometers, Australia offers beach-hoppers a staggering 12,000 stretches of sand to choose from.
+(CNN) — With a coast extending more than 50,000 kilometers, Australia offers beach-hoppers a staggering 12,000 stretches of sand from which to choose.

 Needless to say, picking standouts is no easy feat, but we've happily done the research to uncover the shorelines that come out tops.